 "Shall we be off?" asks Mr. Crespí.

 And as a taxi is already drawing up, he opens the door and in she goes, quite terrified.
 Perhaps she's quite tipsy but it hasn't got to her yet.
 Or perhaps the other three are having fun at her expense.
 She sits down and lets Crespí indicate their destination.
 The taxi driver signals, moves into the right-hand lane, and advances slowly toward the traffic light that is on red.
 It's not cold and nothing looks any different.
-In a cash dispenser foyer a group of Pakistani flower sellers are crouching in prayer.
-Their faces turn to the show ads; their rears point to the cash machine.
+In an ATM foyer a group of Pakistani flower sellers are crouching in prayer.
+Their faces turn to the show ads; their rears point to the ATM.
 They've put their flowers on the ground.

 "The Salats are so tiresome," Mr. Crespí complains.
 "He's appalling.
 Did you see how he spin-dried the wine?"

 No doubt about it.
 She is his wife now.

 She knows the Crespís' place, but not like her own home.
 She's never been inside the couple's bedroom, only seen it from the outside, but she doesn't make a single wrong move.
 She undresses and puts her things in the right place.
 She gets into bed and knows which side is hers.
 Mr. Crespí comes right away and also gets undressed.
 He scratches his testicles and sniffs his armpits.
 (Mrs. Crespí had complained to her endlessly about this behavior.)

 Once he's in bed, she climbs on top of him and nibbles his ear.
 She's so hungry for it!
 She's not thought of anything else the whole night.
 He gets an immediate hard-on and grabs her tits.
 She yelps, taken aback.